DanielBracha1/Useful-Replay-Scripts/Audio Selection/README.md

 6. When read, in the Tools menu, run the GenerateMusicEnum item.
 Tools > GenerateMusicEnum

 ![alt-text](https://i.imgur.com/fJRk3A1.png)

+ Please note, that changing the order of the audio files, or removing them after generating the enum, will lead to incorrect behaviour.

 7. An enum will be created with all of the audio files names added, in the ReplayAudio folder.
 It will be named `AudioEnum.cs`.